-Stress fractures are the result of repetitive or sustained load applied to bone.
-Load may be defined by the duration of load, the frequency of load or the amount of load.
-The most common stress fractures that occurs in the foot are found in the metatarsal bones.
+Stress fractures are the result of a repetitive or sustained load applied to the bone.
+Load may be defined by the duration of load, the frequency of load, or the amount of load.
+The most common stress fractures that occur in the foot are found in the metatarsal bones.
 Metatarsal stress fractures are also referred to as march fractures.
 The term march fracture came about as the result of forcing young, sedentary army recruits to march 20 miles with a full backpack.
-Their transition from civilian to soldier was too abrupt resulting in a load that was greater than what the metatarsal bone could tolerate.
+Their transition from civilian to soldier was too abrupt, resulting in a load that was greater than what the metatarsal bone could tolerate.

 Other stress fractures that occur in the foot include calcaneal stress fractures (the heel), navicular stress fractures (medial arch) and cuboid stress fractures (the lateral arch).
 Essentially, any bone, when put under too much stress for too long a period of time can sustain a stress fracture.

 Causes and contributing factors

 Other factors that play into the onset of stress fractures include the general medical status of a patient.
-Malnutrition, age, osteoporosis, smoking and a host of medical co-morbidities play a role in the ability of bone to repair itself, prior to and after a stress fracture has occured.
+Malnutrition, age, osteoporosis, smoking, and a host of medical co-morbidities play a role in the ability of bone to repair itself, prior to and after a stress fracture has occurred.
 These co-morbidities make the bone less able to heal repetitive stress.
 Therefore, the greater the number of co-morbidities, the less stress that is needed to ultimately result in a stress fracture.

 The differential for a stress fracture includes:

 At the onset of symptoms, the diagnosis of a stress fracture may be challenging to make.
-Stress fractures are a microscopic change in the physical structure of the bone, therefore, x-ray findings of stress fractures are subtle if present at all.
-Suspected stress fractures should be screened with an x-ray at the onset of symptoms to rule out other bone pathology such as bone tumors or arthritis.
+Stress fractures are a microscopic change in the physical structure of the bone.
+Therefore, x-ray findings of stress fractures are subtle if present at all.
+Suspected stress fractures should be screened with an x-ray at the onset of symptoms to rule out other bone pathologies such as bone tumors or arthritis.